 And, read on for tips on coping with children who are energy vampires.

-Tips for Coping With Children Who Are Energy Vampires
+Coping With Children Who Are Energy Vampires

 I wrote an article called How Energy Vampires Drain Your Spirit for my Psychology Suite101 site – and it includes 11 ways to protect yourself from negative influences.
 Read the article to learn exactly what an energy vampire is, and how he or she can drain your energy and spirit.